lizardsystem/lizard-connector/README.rst

 Introduction
 ------------

-Connector to Lizard api (e.g. https://demo.lizard.net/api/v2) for python.
+Connector to Lizard api (e.g. https://demo.lizard.net/api/v3) for python.

 Includes:
-- Datatypes (experimental / alpha)
+- Client (experimental / alpha)
 - Endpoint (Easy access to Lizard api endpoints)
 - Connector (http handling)
+- parsers to parse the json obtained from Endpoint queries
 - queryfunctions for special cases such as geographical queries and time related queries other queries can be input as a dictionary
-- parserfunctions to parse the json obtained from Endpoint queries
+- callbacks for async data handling.

+When pandas, numpy are installed the Client returns `pandas.DataFrame`s and/or `numpy.array`s in a `ScientifResult` object.

 Example usage
 -------------

+An example jupyter notebook can be found `Example_EN.ipynb` or in Dutch:
+`Voorbeeld_NL.ipynb`.

 Use one endpoints https://demo.lizard.net/api/v2 in Python with the Endpoint class::

+    from lizard_connector import Client
-    import lizard_connector
+    import lizard_connector.queries
     import datetime

-    # Fill in your username and password
+    # Fill in your username and password (your password will be prompted)
-    timeseries = lizard_connector.connector.Endpoint(
+    client = lizard_connector.Client(
-        username = "example.username",
+        username = "example.username"
-        password = "example_password",
-        endpoint = 'timeseries'
     )

     endpoint = 'timeseries'